 I enjoy the simple and poignant way in which Mihaela (now a newly first time mother to a baby daughter herself) writes the stories that accompany the photos in her book.
 I also think it’s refreshing and equally humbling to witness the diverse beauty of women all over the world, of all ages and all walks of life.

-It is, above all else, a social-community building project that through its handmade items aims to bring stability, financial independence and fair trade labor to the families of 35 women that personally hand knit each item that you can purchase from their shop.
+It is a social-community building project that through its handmade items aims to bring stability, financial independence and fair trade labor to the families of 35 women that personally hand knit each item that you can purchase from their shop.

 Rosia Montana (“Rosia of the Mountains) is a commune of Alba County in the Apuseni Mountains of Transylvania, Romania that comprises 16 villages spread atop four mountains.